maelys-mcardle/adventure/documentation/2_firststory.md

 The above wouldn't be triggered when the protagonist enters the cabin; only when they leave.

-### Next steps
+## That's it!

-To keep learning how to write stories for adventure, check out the other files in this documentation directory, and look at the examples.
-There's a lot that wasn't touched so far, including writing rules and `description` actions.
+That's it for this guide to write your first story.
+There's much more you can do with stories in Adventure, make sure to check out the other files in the `documentation` directory!